We transcribed the Google Analytics for Beginners video to help you quickly learn how Google Analytics accounts are organized.

 How you configure your organizations, accounts, properties, and views can affect how your data gets collected.
 Be thoughtful when setting up your Google Analytics implementation, and make sure you align your properties and views of the data you collect with your overall business structure.

-We hope you find this article useful to understand the Google Analytics account structure and organization.
+We hope you found this article useful in understanding Google Analytics' account structure and organization.
 If you have any question, please get in contact with us!

 See you next time!